min2ha/ukwa-site/content/target/60656/index.en.md

   "subject": null
 }

-# Mail Online: Just ONE HOUR of social media a day is enough to ruin your sleeping pattern, study warns

 Article about a recent study that reported young people can derail their sleeping patterns by spending only an hour on social media